theiagen/public_health_bioinformatics/.github/PULL_REQUEST_TEMPLATE.md

 <!--Please describe the aim of this PR, why the changes were made, and how the workflow should now function -->

 ## :hammer_and_wrench:  Impacted Workflows/Tasks & Changes Being Made
-This will affect the behavior of the workflow(s) even if users don’t change any workflow inputs <!--  Delete as appropriate -->: Yes/No
+This will affect the behavior of the workflow(s) even if users don’t change any workflow inputs relative to the last version <!--  Delete as appropriate -->: Yes/No

-Running this workflow on different occasions could result in different results, e.g. due to use of a live database, "latest" docker image, or stochastic data processing <!--  Delete as appropriate -->: Yes/No <!-- If yes, please describe -->
+Running this workflow on different occasions could result in different results, e.g. due to use of a live database, "latest" docker image, or stochastic data processing <!--  Delete as appropriate.
+If yes, please describe. -->: Yes/No
 <!--
 -Please use bullet points or headings to describe what is being added or modified to each impacted workflow or task, and the reasoning for those choices.
 -Consider inserting before and after tables or pictures to demonstrate the consequences of the changes on files etc.